dgraph-io/dgraph/wiki/content/deploy/ludicrous-mode.md

 Yes, Ludicrous mode works with a cluster set up in a highly-available (HA) configuration.

-### Can a cluster run with multiple data shards?
+### Can Ludicrous mode run in a cluster with multiple data shards?

-Yes, Ludicrous mode works with the cluster set up with multiple data shards.
+Yes, Ludicrous mode works in a cluster set up with multiple data shards.

 ### How does Ludicrous mode handle concurrency?